Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Related Work

 \textbf{Vanishing Gradients from Ill-Conditioned Weights.} Dynamical isometry via orthogonal initialization improves optimization stability in deep networks, highlighting the adverse impact of vanishing gradients during adversarial optimization~\cite{pennington2017resurrecting}.
-While gradient attenuation due to near-zero singular values has been studied in quantized classification networks~\cite{gupta2022improved}, the proposed remedies rely on softmax outputs and are not applicable to AEs.
+While gradient attenuation associated with near-zero singular values has been studied in quantized classification networks~\cite{gupta2022improved}, the proposed remedies rely on softmax outputs and are not applicable to AEs.
 Gradient vanishing has also been identified as a form of \emph{gradient obfuscation}, exploited by some defenses to hinder attack optimization~\cite{athalye2018obfuscated}.
-Similarly, AEs with ill-conditioned weights may implicitly resist adversarial optimization due to suppressed gradient propagation.
-While some prior work explores hidden-layer perturbations~\cite{khrulkov2018art,tsymboi2023layerwise} and training time spectral regularization~\cite{yoshida2017spectral,sedghi2018singular}, it does not address gradient degradation during AE attack optimization, unlike \ours{}.
+Similarly, ill-conditioned encoder–decoder architectures may hinder adversarial optimization through suppressed gradient propagation.
+While prior work has explored hidden-layer perturbations~\cite{khrulkov2018art,tsymboi2023layerwise} and training-time spectral regularization~\cite{yoshida2017spectral,sedghi2018singular}, it does not address optimization-induced gradient degradation that can mask vulnerabilities during adversarial optimization in encoder–decoder architectures, which is our focus.